huggingface/blog/intel.md

 ## We’re only getting started

 In this example, we showed you how to easily quantize models post-training with Optimum Intel, and that’s just the beginning.
-The library supports other types of quantization and pruning, a technique that zeroes or removes model parameters that have little or no impact on the predicted outcome.
+The library supports other types of quantization as well as pruning, a technique that zeroes or removes model parameters that have little or no impact on the predicted outcome.

-We are excited to partner with Intel to make the peak CPU efficiency from the latest Xeon hardware and Intel AI libraries accessible to Hugging Face users.
+We are excited to partner with Intel to bring Hugging Face users peak efficiency on the latest Intel Xeon CPUs and Intel AI libraries.
 Please [give Optimum Intel a star](https://github.com/huggingface/optimum-intel) to get updates, and stay tuned for many upcoming features!

 *Many thanks to [Ella Charlaix](https://github.com/echarlaix) for her help on this post.*